zilbert97/make-web-project/README.md

 ## Next steps:
 1. Update --verbose output (including "run sass scss:css" if --sass)
+2. Modify help
-2. Apply bootstrap - either add to index.html, or create another template with bootstrap included
+3. Apply bootstrap - either add to index.html, or create another template with bootstrap included
-3. Update README usage section with new features
+4. Update README usage section with new features

 ## Ideas for additional features:
 - Add a description to `show_help`